-Whenever you install an app you'll see a list of any permissions it requires.
-People often don't bother reading this, but the apps you install can request access to your contacts, messages and even your location.
-If you're concerned about your privacy, you should be aware of which apps can tell where you are.
-Read on to find out how to stop apps accessing your location.
+Whenever you install an app, you'll see a list of the permissions that it requires.
+People don't often bother reading this, but the apps you install can request access to your contacts, messages and even your location, among other things.
+If you're concerned about your privacy, you should be aware of which apps can keep track of where you are.
+Read on to find out how to stop apps from accessing your location.

 It's totally reasonable that you would rather keep information about your location to yourself.
-It makes sense to grant some apps access to it—navigation tools, for instance—but there are plenty of the others that you might want to wrestle control from.
+It makes sense to grant some apps access to it—navigation tools, for instance—but there are plenty of the others that you might want to forbid from accessing this information.

-There are two ways you can go about this: either using Android's built-in settings or using a dedicated permission control app.
-The method that is built into Android is slightly simplistic, but it gets the job done.
+There are two ways you can go about this: either by using Android's built-in settings or using a dedicated permission control app.

 You can also change the method of location reporting that is used.
 Tap Location > Mode.
 You can then choose between three different modes according to your preferences (as shown in the image below).